Raccoon in the Attic

 The raccoon is a nocturnal animal and mostly scavenge at night.
 Raccoons love to dig through garbage cans and dumpsters looking for food scraps and other items that they can eat.
 If a raccoon has made its way into your property you should make sure that your trash bins are sealed shut so that these animals cannot get in.

 Were you aware that Raccoons have very sensitive hands that almost act as a second set of eyes?

 Raccoons will eat any food, even cat or dog food, left out overnight.
 If your area is susceptible to raccoon infestation, it’s best to keep pet food indoors.

 Did you know that Raccoons are omnivorous?

-If raccoons invade your home, pets like dogs and cats will behave strangely.
+Pets like cats and dogs will act strangely if they sense that raccoons have invaded your home.
 This can cause animals to feel more anxious, and even aggressive if there is wildlife in their vicinity.

 When it is determined that no other animals are in the attic, attic restoration can begin.
 We will first clean up any droppings and do disinfection as they could contain the infectious raccoon roundworm.

 Most of the time, insulation will need to be replaced even if it is not visibly damaged.
 It has been contaminated and a new layer should be put in its place after everything else has been taken care of.

 We will clean up your attic of raccoon waste, debris, and nesting materials to make sure that no harmful bacteria are left behind.
 Qualified professionals are the ones who should clean up raccoon waste as they can carry a variety of bacterias, including E.coli, hepatitis, salmonellosis, and hepatitis.

 For Attic Restoration Services, contact us today!